-For mothers of today – usually better educated than their mothers – are more aware of these factors and wanting the best for their children, are demanding the structured pre-school education and learning stimulation offered by modern day care centers.
+For mothers of today – usually better educated than their mothers – are more aware of these factors and wanting the best for their children, are demanding the structured pre-school education and learning stimulation offered by modern daycare centers.
 This is an honest desire of the mothers of pre-school age children – even those who aren’t forced to work outside the home.

 Another thing in your favor: Even though there seems to be a trend for many large companies to finance and operate day care centers for their employees in or close by their factories or office buildings, studies show that most working parents prefer to leave their children closer to home than where they work.
-Thus, privately operated day care centers in residential neighborhood areas should not be worried too much about competition from the few company operated day care centers.
+Thus, privately operated day care centers in residential neighborhood areas should not be worried too much about competition from the few companies operated day care centers.

 Starting Your Daycare Business

-The first step toward start-up of a profitable day care center is to understand what makes them profitable.
+The first step toward the start-up of a profitable day care center is to understand what makes them profitable.

 There are a lot of day care centers operating with full enrollments of 35 to 65 children, but just barely breaking even.
 This is generally the result of regulations imposed by the state government, causing exorbitant overhead costs of operation.
 Basically, you’ll need facilities to handle 150 to 200 children in order to realize annual profits in the “before taxes” bracket of $100,000.

 Check with your state and local government regulatory agencies.
 Many states require day care centers to provide a minimum area per child, both inside and outside the building, plus at least one hot meal per day.
-A licensed teacher for every 15 to 20 children, and even a licensed nurse on the premises may be required.
+A licensed teacher for every 15 to 20 children and even a licensed nurse on the premises may be required.
 Be sure to know the regulations in your area, and then design your business plan to meet these regulations.